 My learning from the yoga training experience was this.

 To feel vulnerable and exposed is okay, its normal, it’s what makes us human.
 And we must give this uncomfortable feeling space to be there, and room to expand, even when we want to resist, to run away or to curl up and hide.
 When we embrace instead of resist, we can learn and grow from the experience instead of getting stuck in the suffering.
 We can feel free to just be ourselves.

 Depression, anxiety, pain and emotional burden are often created by resisting and suppressing the bits of life that look unacceptable and unpleasant to us.
 But perhaps from a wider lens of compassion we can see their value in accelerating us to greater growth and strength.

 We need to be okay with exposing our vulnerable sides, the not so pretty aspects of ourselves and our lives, and allow others to do the same.
 When we embrace vulnerableness with love, compassion and connectedness, we are allowed the space to heal and grow.

-When we tell our story, we are able to let go of this story so we can truly heal, rebuild and find a different way to live where we feel safe, connected and engaged with present-moment life and those around us.
+When we tell our story, and release and heal the wounds of the past we get to truly rebuild and find a different way to live where we feel safe, connected and engaged with present-moment life, and those around us.

 It has been a challenging road to really integrate this into my life, but oh so worth the cringyness.
 When we embrace our vulnerable selves, we are able to truly just be ourselves.